 Abdul Majeed Salik was an author and journalist, editor of Inqilaab.
 He was Born on 13 Dec 1894, in Gurdaspur, India, he Died on 27 Sep 1959.
 He went to Qadian in 1912 and even met Noorudin (who only had one leg at the time).
 He wrote a biography of Iqbal entitled Zikr-i Iqbal.
 Today, the street in Muslim Town, Lahore, where Salik sahib lived is named Salik Street.
 He lived close to Maulana Muhammad Ali’s house in Lahore in the Muslim Town suburb.
 He maintained his connection to the Qadiani-side also, on 11 February 1956: Students of Talim-ul-Islam College met with the famous Abdul Majeed Salik.
 It is pertinent to mention here that the father of Abdul Majeed Salik was Abdul Qadir, a Resident of Batala district Gurdaspur he and his elder brother had converted to Ahmadiyyah, and having faith in MGAQ.
 (Salik confirms this in his book SARGUZISHT screen shot attached)was a Resident of Batala district Gurdaspur he and his elder brother had converted to Ahmadiyyah, and having faith in MGAQ.
 (Salik confirms this in his book SARGUZISHT screen shot attached). https://apnaorg.com/books/urdu/sarguzasht-salik/book.php?fldr=book

 The Weekly Etisam of Lahore, an organ of Jamaat Ahl e Hadis in its publication of 20 April, 2001, carried out this report on the authority of Qari Naeemul Haq Naeem who says at the time of death of MGQ, the man posted at cargo transport section at Lahore Railways was late Malik Sirajuddin Iraqi of Sohdra.
 He was real maternal uncle of Prof Hakim Inayatullah Nasim Sohdri.
-He happens to be the uncle of Qari Naeem, the narrater.
+He happens to be the uncle of Qari Naeem, the narrator.
 The relatives of MGQ requested for a coach for transportation of dead body of Mirza sb but he refused by saying that he does not have one.
-The relatives approached British Station Master who pressurised Malik sb to provide it .
+The relatives approached British Station Master who pressurized Malik sb to provide it.
 Finally he offered the coach which was used for garbage lifting which was accepted by the relatives.
 The station master of the day did not allow Mirza ghulam body to travel in ordinary passenger carriages, even though the british person in charge of the station said so.
 So it is true that “that makhsoos duba” was a carriage parked along way away from lahore station, full of local garbage.
 The station master told these qadianees that you have only that carriage, and you can put his dead body in it.
 So that is what happened and mirza body and his mureeds had to travel in that full of station garbage (See “Moulana abul kalam azad kee mirza qadiani kay janazay main shirkat” page 26 onward).
 However, he doesn’t mention how Ahmadi’s obtained a medical certificate from a British doctor to the effect that MGA didn’t die of cholera but some other intestinal issue, which is a lie, there was never any medical certificate.

 He was a journalist.
 He was Editor of daily Azad Lahore in 1956 and has authored many books.
 He spent 1 year in Jail during Khatme Nabuwwat movement in 1953.
 He wrote a book denying that Abul Kalam Azad accompanied the funeral party of MGA from Lahore to Qadian.
 He gave details of how the dead body was first transferred from Ahmadiyya Building to Lahore Railway station and how the Railway bogey was acquired (thru the reference of magazine AL ETISHAM.
 Lahore APRIL 2001).